Kirundi

-Kirundi is natively spoken by the Hutu, including Bakiga and other related ethnicities, as well as Tutsi, Twa and Hima among others have adopted the language.
+Kirundi is natively spoken by the Hutu (including the Bakiga), Tutsi, Twa, and the Hima people; other related ethnicities have also adopted Kirundi as their mother tongue.
 Neighbouring dialects of Kirundi are mutually intelligible with Ha, a language spoken in western Tanzania.

 Kirundi is one of the languages where Meeussen's rule, a rule describing a certain pattern of tonal change in Bantu languages, is active.

 In 2020, the Rundi Academy was established to help standardize and promote Kirundi.

 Phonology

 Consonants

 Although the literature on Rundi agrees on 5 vowels, the number of consonants can vary anywhere from 19 to 26 consonants.
 The table below is compiled from a survey of academic acceptance of Rundi consonants.

 Vowels

 The table below gives the vowel sounds of Rundi.

 All five vowels occur in long and short forms.
 The distinction is phonemic.

 Tone

 Rundi is a tonal language.
 There are two essential tones in Rundi: high and low (or H and L).
 Since Rundi has phonemic distinction on vowel length, when a long vowel changes from a low tone to a high tone it is marked as a rising tone.
 When a long vowel changes from a high tone to a low tone, it is marked as a falling tone.

 Rundi is often used in phonology to illustrate examples of Meeussen's rule In addition, it has been proposed that tones can shift by a metrical or rhythmic structure.
 Some authors have expanded these more complex features of the tonal system noting that such properties are highly unusual for a tone system.